ESGF/esgf-vocab/_sources/user/introduction.md

 # Introduction

-`ESGVOC` is a Python library designed to streamline and improve the management of controlled vocabularies (CV) used by the Earth System Grid Federation (ESGF) and related projects.
-By harmonizing data sources and providing both a Python API and a CLI for easy access, `ESGVOC` resolves common issues like inconsistencies, errors, and inefficiencies associated with managing controlled vocabularies.
+`ESGVOC` is a Python library designed to streamline the management of controlled vocabularies (CV) used by the climate modelling community publishing datasets related to WCRP-ESMO (https://www.wcrp-esmo.org) activities on the ESGF (https://esgf.llnl.gov).
+By harmonizing vocabulary terms and providing both a Python API and a CLI for easy access, `ESGVOC` resolves common issues like inconsistencies, errors, and inefficiencies associated with managing controlled vocabularies.

 ## Why ESGVOC?